alex-davidson/SEScrimplify/readme.md

 Planned:
  * Expansion of namespaces to eliminate 'using' directives, which are illegal in SE scripts.
- * Rewrite 'foreach' as a while loop and enumerator.
  * Detection of attempts to mutate parent scopes and compile-time warnings of the same.